 Nathan Maung, a U.S. journalist who co-founded Kamayut Media was detained on March 8th, tortured and released on June 15th, 2021.

 Daniel Fenster, a U.S. editor for Frontier Myanmar was arrested on May 24th while attempting to leave the country at Yangon airport and released on November 15th, 2021.

 Robert Bociaga, a Polish journalist was arrested while covering street protests on March 11th, 2021 and released two weeks later.

-Turo Kubota, a Japanese documentarist, was arrested for filming a demonstration in Yangon on July 31st, 2022 and remain in jail.
-A photo of Kubota holding a protest sign circulated among pro-military accounts online and was used by the authorities to justify his detention, according to fellow journalist Yuki Kitazumi and Typ Fone, leader of the Yangon Democratic Youth Strike.
-Kubota faces a possible combined sentence of 7 years in prison for allegedly spreading disinformation and for entering the country illegally.
+Turo Kubota, a Japanese documentarist, was arrested for filming a demonstration in Yangon on July 31st, 2022 and remain in jail to this day.
+A photo of Kubota holding a protest sign circulated among pro-military accounts online and was used by the authorities to justify his detention, according to fellow journalist Yuki Kitazumi as well as Typ Fone, leader of the Yangon Democratic Youth Strike.
+In October 2022, Kubota was condemned to ten years in prison for violating sedition and communications laws in a sham trial.

 For journalists in Myanmar, a scarcity of choices remain: hiding underground in-country, being arrested with the risk of torture, killing, or a lengthy jail sentence, having their relatives being kept hostages in military bases or going into exile, mostly in Thailand or in Western countries for those who have the resources to apply for resettlement.

 Despite the terror and the pain, hundreds of them continue to research and write about the post-coup daily life to remind the outside world of human rights atrocities, environmental disasters, fighting between resistance forces and the junta soldiers, as well as the complicity of foreign capital in feeding the bloodshed.